mithalikudtalkar-ship-it/nammakudla/README.md

-Namma Kudla is a handcrafted travel platform that celebrates the beauty, heritage, and spirit of Mangalore (locally known as Kudla).
-It blends elegant design with rich cultural storytelling, offering guides, blogs, and interactive features for travelers and locals alike.
+Namma Kudla is a handcrafted travel platform created to celebrate the culture, heritage, and everyday life of Mangalore — widely known as Kudla.
+The platform is built with a strong focus on design, storytelling, and authenticity, bringing together everything that makes the city special.
+From scenic destinations to local experiences, Namma Kudla serves as a complete guide for both visitors and residents who want to explore the true essence of the region.
+It highlights Kudla’s beaches, temples, food, traditions, and lesser-known locations through well-curated content, while also giving space for personal stories and community interaction.
+Every page and feature is designed with care to make the experience engaging, informative, and easy to navigate.
 ✨ Features
 - Home & Blog Pages — Explore curated travel stories, local insights, and destination highlights.
 - Destinations & Guides — Discover must-see places, hidden gems, and expert recommendations.